pschwede/covid19plots/repro.md

 `r = n(t+1) / (n(t)-n²(t))`

-This r-value has a way smoother curve:
+This r-value has a way smoother curve (blue) than the 4-days incidence (yellow), the RKI first suggested:

 ![RKI & Logistic Rates Chart](img/rki_and_logistic.svg)